-Victoria Police, DFFH, DH and DE, in consultation with relevant community-based peak bodies, mainstream and culturally specific grassroots organisations, commit to minimising police as first respondents, especially where there is no specific or immediate safety risk to another person.
+Victoria Police, DFFH, DH and DE in consultation with relevant community-based peak bodies, mainstream and culturally specific grassroots organisations commit to ending police as first respondents for young people (10-25 year olds).
 Instead, health, education and community services respond to young people to provide therapeutic, practical and social supports to ensure all young people can engage in civic life pro-socially.